Skip to content

 Data Types

-• PostgreSQL is a robust open-source relational database management system that supports a wide variety of data types.
-These data types are essential for defining the nature of the data stored in a database column, affecting storage, access, and manipulation.
-In this article, We will learn about the P
+PostgreSQL is a powerful, open-source relational database management system that supports a wide variety of data types.
+These data types are essential for defining the nature of the data stored in a database column. which allows developers to define, store, and manipulate data in a way that aligns w

 5 min read